tolees/lego/content/B09FM5FJ8H-com.md

 ℹ️:

-- Creative play – Give any Disney fan a gift packed with features and accessories to inspire imaginative role play in this fun LEGO Disney Jasmine and Mulan’s Adventure 43208 set
+- Hop onto the magic carpet and take a trip to Mulan’s shrine to see the plum blossom before you head back to the palace!
+- Princess Jasmine doll can pop up to the balcony to admire the view.
+Wait, who’s that?
+Yay, it’s Mulan, Khan and Cri-kee, coming to visit!
+- Includes Disney’s Princess Jasmine and Mulan mini doll figures, plus Khan the toy horse, Rajah the tiger LEGO animal figures
-- Fun gift for ages 5+ – Kids will love this set full of imaginative possibilities, with settings based on 2 well-known Disney movies, making it a great treat for a hardworking child
+- Kids will love this set full of imaginative possibilities, with settings based on 2 well-known Disney movies: Mulan and Aladdin
-- Details to spark play – With the palace measuring over 6.5 in.
-(17 cm) high, 8.5 in.
-(22 cm) wide and 3 in.
-(8 cm) deep, this set is designed for short, fun, everyday play sessions
+- Iconic characters from beloved movies with details to spark play plus a toy horse & tiger make a fun birthday or any-day gift for ages 6+
+- Using the LEGO Building Instructions app, builders can zoom, rotate and visualize a digital version of their model as they build
-- What’s in the box? – This 176-piece set features a detailed palace with 2 floors and a small shrine, plus plenty of accessories to spark short, fun, everyday play sessions
+- Features a detailed palace toy with 2 floors and a small shrine, plus plenty of accessories to spark fun everyday play sessions
-- Iconic characters – Featuring Disney’s Jasmine and Mulan, plus Khan the horse and Rajah the tiger, this set can be combined with other Disney sets (sold separately) or used on its own

 [🛒 Buy it!!]({{< param buyurl >}})
 {{<world>}}B09FM5FJ8H{{</world>}}